 Reverend John Maher became the new Vicar for St. Francis Episcopal Church on April 1, 2013.
 John retired from the Diocese of Arizona in 2012 after serving as the Vicar of Prince of Peace Episcopal Church.
 Before accepting the call there, he served as Rector of St. Mary’s Episcopal Church in Elverson, PA.
 Following his retirement, John became involved as a part-time Vicar at St. Judes Episcopal Church in Phoenix, AZ.
 John received his Master of Divinity from General Theological Seminary in 1979 and his Doctorate of Divinity from Fuller Theological Seminary in 1992.
-We are very excited to have John join our team and look forward to working with him in the next stage of Embrace Richmond’s development.
+We are very fortunate to have John working with us on the next stage of Embrace Richmond’s development.

 Karen Scherling – Treasurer

 Karen began her involvement with Embrace first as a volunteer and then as a board member.
 She retired from Henrico County schools as a school social worker and currently is teaching English as a Second Language to adults.
 Her career has included teaching on the elementary and university levels and inner city work in Newark, New Jersey.
 She holds a Masters Degree in Social Work from Ohio State University.
 She and her late husband, Bill, began a Stephen Ministry program in their church.
 Karen continues with this ministry today.
 Karen believes strongly in Embrace’s philosophy of empowering people.

 “As a retired social worker, I support Embrace because the way they approach the complex problems in our community offers long term solutions.”

 Susan Custer – Secretary